 For this Tribeca bathroom renovation, we combined traditional black and white checkered tile flooring with walnut vanity and shelving, matte black fixtures, and horizontal white subway tile, delivering a highly-functional, luxe mid-century modern design.
-See the full bathroom renovation here.
+See the full bathroom renovation before and after.

 Manhattan Townhouse Renovation

 Between the white gloss penny tiles with black grout, wood wall treatments, the subtle floral print wallpaper and gold framed vintage mirror, this powder room delivers subtle MCM qualities.
-See the full townhouse renovation here.
+See the full townhouse renovation before and after.

 Brooklyn Condo Renovation

 Between the horizontal white subway tiles on the wall, herringbone marble tiles on the floor, and white penny tile blending throughout the space, the three styles of tile blend well with the coper fixtures and white shaker cabinet for an eclectic but high-end MCM look.
-See the full condo renovation here.
+See the full condo renovation before and after.

 Fort Greene Condo Renovation

 The mid-century modern design shines from this powder room renovation, via the wall-mounted rosewood vanity, vertical Mutina Tex tiles, hidden metal paper holder and custom canvass pipe decor.
-See the condo renovation in full here.
+View the full condo renovation before and after.

 Carnegie hill full condo renovation

-Both bathrooms in this Carnegie Hill renovation near Central Park got the mid-century modern treatment.
+Both bathrooms in this Carnegie Hill renovation near Central Park got the MCM treatment.
 Bathe in the blend of herringbone black subway tile on the shower walls, Portofino marble stones blending from wall to floor, modern frameless mirror, and chestnut vanity.
-See the full condo renovation here.
+View full condo renovation before and after.

 advantages of tile in mid-century modern design